 Output 1.5

-Platforms for regional coordination, including Regional Development Forums (RDFs)
+[USA MOD]Enhanced awareness of regional coordination, including Regional Development Forums (RDFs)

 Background and Implementation framework

 Regional Development Forums provide an opportunity for high-level dialogue between the Telecommunication Development Bureau (BDT) and decision-makers of ITU Member States and Sector Members.
 They serve as a platform for assessing strategic orientations that may have an impact on BDT’s regional work plan in between world telecommunication development conferences (WTDCs).
 In this context, these forums will report on the activities of the Dubai Action Plan, with particular emphasis on regional initiatives in order to get feedback from membership to adjust BDT’s work in each region of the world.